 If you are missing social events and opportunities because of your caring responsibilities, this may make you feel lonely and isolated.
 It may be helpful to confide your feelings and worries to a friend you can trust.
-Accessing support from services such as the Ealing Young Carer's Project can provide you with respite, giving you the opportunity to take a break from your caring role and take part in activities that you can enjoy amongst other young carers.
+Accessing support from services such as the Ealing Young Carer's Project (internal link) can provide you with respite, giving you the opportunity to take a break from your caring role and take part in activities that you can enjoy amongst other young carers.

 If you think you may be a young carer, remember- it’s okay to ask for help.
 You can speak to your teacher or a worker that may be supporting the person you care for such as a social worker or a health professional.
 They can help with finding services that can best support you.

 The Ealing Young Carers Project provides the opportunity for young carers to have a break from their caring role and meet other young carers who are in a similar situation.
 Support offered includes fun activities in the school holidays, regular after school clubs lunch clubs and one to one support.
 The project aims to make each club a place where young carers can have fun and support each other in a safe environment.
 If you would like to access this service, a referral form needs to be completed.
 A professional can refer on your behalf, however self-referrals are also accepted.
 You can access the referral form under ‘useful reading ‘

 Ealing Centre for Independent Living (ECIL)